mozilla-services/merino-py/docs/dev/content-moderation.md

 # Content Moderation
-Merino has many features that enable the filtering and blocking of sensitive content.
+Merino is capable of filtering and blocking of sensitive content.

 ## Dynamic Wikipedia Provider

 ### Manual Block List
 Located in `/dev/wiki_provider_block_list.txt`

-This block list is used during the indexing job for dynamic wiki as well as at the provider level for ensuring suggestions of a given title are not returned to the client.
+This block list is used during the indexing job for Dynamic Wikipedia as well as at the provider level for ensuring suggestions of a given title are not returned to the client.
 This allows for granular control or ad-hoc updates of titles we wish to ignore.

-*NOTE:* In adding to the block list, ensure the title field is added as it appears in the wiki url, respecting case sensitivity.
-Typically, the titles have the first character capitalized, are separated by underscores with subsequent words capitalized.
+*NOTE:* In adding to the block list, ensure the title field is added as it appears with correct spacing between the words.
+Membership checks of the block list are not case sensitive and any underscores in the titles should instead be spaces.
+In adding to the list, one should attempt to add the title as it appears in Wikipedia.